alanchelmickjr/signcommandcenter/SETUP.md

 3. Open http://localhost:8000 in your browser

-## Optional: eBay API Setup
+## Optional: Vapi Agent Ava Setup

-1. Create an eBay Developer Account at [developer.ebay.com](https://developer.ebay.com)
+1. Create a Vapi account at [vapi.ai](https://vapi.ai)
-2. Create a new application
+2. Create a new assistant
-3. Copy your Client ID and Client Secret
+3. Copy your API key and Assistant ID
-4. Click "Setup eBay API" in the app to configure
+4. Configure these in the web app's localStorage or environment

+## Robot Control Setup

+For robot integration, ensure your robot control server is accessible at the configured endpoint.

 ## Troubleshooting